Jun 29, 2012

 Jun 22, 2012

-Coffee date with besties after back to Penang.
-Everytime I come back there's always a new coffee place to explore.
-Today we came to this Lighthouse Coffee housed inside Logan Heritage, recommended by bird.
-Coffee are good!
-The Rum cake are good too!
-The cafe usually crowded during the day, but seems like we had the whole place by ourself that evening after the one and only male customer who was there earlier left not long after we arrived.
+June 2012.
+Back to Penang for business trip for a week.
+First thing first after arrived is, go for coffee date with besties.
+Seems like everytime I come back there's always a new coffee place to explore.
+Today we came to this Lighthouse Coffee housed inside Logan Heritage, recommended by bestie.
+Our coffee and rum cake are good.
+Bestie said the cafe usually crowded during the day, but seems like we had the whole place by ourself this evening after the one and only male customer who was there earlier left not long after we arrived.

 Jun 10, 2012

-Dae Jang Kem & Dae Bok Jang Korean Restaurant, Desa Sri Hartamas, Kuala Lumpur
+Dae Jang Kem & Dae Bok Jang Korean Restaurant, Desa Sri Hartamas